veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-3.md

 * List the nodes in the remote Kubernetes cluster
   ![List Nodes Image](/get_nodes_outside.jpg)
 # Provisioning CNI
-In this section, we will setup CNI i.e [Flannel](https://github.com/coreos/flannel) as the title of this blog post says.
+In this section, we will set up CNI i.e [Flannel](https://github.com/coreos/flannel) as the title of this blog post says.

 _**If you want to know other CNIs and there performances, check [Alexis Ducastel's post here](https://itnext.io/benchmark-results-of-kubernetes-network-plugins-cni-over-10gbit-s-network-36475925a560)_